Nazpe/Nazpe.github.io/publication.md

 ---

 {: .box-success}
+This section is a simple summary of my academic work in Mortality prediction via logistic regression in ICU patients with pneumonia.
 I wrote and presented an article based on this work to the CIARP 2023 conference (26th Iberoamerican Congress on Pattern Recognition).
 [The paper can be found in the proceedings of the conference, here.](https://link.springer.com/chapter/10.1007/978-3-031-49249-5_3)

 ## Introduction